 Experience Rockefeller Center

-From Bryant Park, you can walk about 7 blocks uptown to Rockefeller Center or take the Subway (B,D,F,M) to 47-50th street station.
+From Bryant Park, you can walk about 7 blocks uptown to Rockefeller Center or take the Subway (B,D,F,M) to 47-50th Street Station.
 One of the top attractions at Rockefeller Center outside of visiting during Christmas is the Top of the Rock observation deck!

 For Dinner around Rockefeller Center: Del Frisco’s Double Eagle Steakhouse, the Capital Grille, and The Palm – Palm West.

-New York Itinerary in 4 Days: Day 3 Brooklyn Bridge, DUMBO, Finacial District
+Day 3: Brooklyn Bridge, DUMBO, Finacial District

-Cross the Brooklyn Bridge & Dumbo: Day 3 in NYC
+Cross the Brooklyn Bridge

 To get to the Brooklyn Bridge from Manhattan, you can take the 4, 5, or 6 trains to the Brooklyn Bridge/City Hall stop.
-You can also take the J or Z trains to the Chambers Street stop, which is closest to the Pedestrian Walk Way.
+You can also take the J or Z trains to the Chambers Street stop, which is closest to the Pedestrian Walkway.
 The walk across the bridge is around 1.1 miles.

 Brooklyn Bridge fun fact: Originally, when the bridge opened, there was a massive panic due to fear of the bridge collapsing and people even died.
 To prove the safety of the bridge, they had 21 elephants cross the bridge.
 Additionally, it was one of the largest suspension bridges of the time.